 Airlines will allow you to check a car seat for free, but it does need to be in a bag that keeps all the straps safe from conveyor belts, etc. while in transit.
 If you have paid for a seat for baby and your car seat is FAA approved, you can also bring it on the plane adding to baby’s safety, and possibly comfort too.
 This is a great way to help baby take a long nap in flight!

 For a long drive, plan on stopping every 2-3 hours to feed and move about, unless your baby is sleeping.
 If that is the case, keep on the road!
 Planning to leave when baby typically sleeps is another way to make good progress on a drive.
 You could leave in the early evening and get a few hours in before you need to take a break yourself.
 Just be careful not to push it, especially if you are already low on sleep.

+- No stroller necessary?
 Perhaps you plan on hiking a lot, or not moving much, such as staying in a house right on the beach with enough adults to help hold and care for baby at all times.
 If you are already a family that practices babywearing, why stop on vacation?
 You can avoid bringing a stroller entirely and plan to keep baby in a carrier or in your arms whenever you go anywhere.
-The catch here is that you will also need the diaper bag, so either plan on wearing baby on the front and a backpack on your back, have your partner wear something, or someone, or choose a hiking pack, such as this one from Kelty, that has space for both baby and the stuff.
+The catch here is that you will also need the diaper bag, so either plan on wearing baby on the front and a backpack on your back, have your partner wear something, or someone, or choose a hiking pack that has space for both baby and the stuff.
 Boarding a plane with one of these wins you lots of smiles as you make your way down the aisle hands free, and baby peeking out from behind.